Uniqueness for stochastic differential equations in Hilbert spaces with irregular drift

 As a corollary, we obtain regularization by noise for the stochastic heat equation with a general irregular drift.
-Namely, choosing in the above setting $H=L^2([0,1]^d)$, $d\in\N$, the operator $A$ to be the Dirichlet Laplacian, we see that equation \eqref{eq:mainSDE} reads as \begin{equ} dX_t= \Delta X_t dt + b(X_t)dt +(-\Delta)^{-\gamma/2}dW_t,\quad X_0=x_0. \end{equ} If $\gamma\ge0$ with $\gamma>d/2-1$, $\alpha>2\gamma/(1+\gamma)$, $d\in\{1,2,3\}$, then Corollary~\ref{cor:maincorollary} shows that this equation has a unique strong solution.
+Namely, choosing in the above setting $H=L^2([0,1]^d)$, $d\in\N$, the operator $A$ to be the Dirichlet Laplacian, we see that equation \eqref{eq:mainSDE} reads as \begin{equ} dX_t= \Delta X_t dt + b(X_t)dt +(-\Delta)^{-\gamma/2}dW_t,\quad X_0=x_0. \end{equ} For $\gamma\ge0$ with $\gamma>d/2-1$ and $1\leqslant d \leqslant 7$, \cref{cor:maincorollary} identifies a regime of $\alpha$ so that this equation has a unique strong solution.
 This significantly improves upon the classical paper of Da Prato and Flandoli \cite{FlandoliDaPrato}, as well as more recent works \cite{AddonaBignamini2023,AddonaBignamini2024,AddonaMasieroPriola}, which impose substantial additional restrictions on the drift $b$ whenever $d \ge 2$.